 13 WMI Fellowships have been created!

 Many WMI Scholars would not have the chance to meet one another if not for their WMI connection.
 Our scholars are leaders who advocate for change, are dedicated to serving their communities, and care about the future of their nations.

-Twelve WMI Fellowships have been established in Ghana, Kenya, Liberia, Malawi, Nepal, Nigeria, Pakistan, Rwanda, Sierra Leone, South Sudan, Uganda and Zimbabwe!
+Thirteen WMI Fellowships have been established in Ghana, Kenya, Liberia, Malawi, Mexico, Nepal, Nigeria, Pakistan, Rwanda, Sierra Leone, South Sudan, Uganda and Zimbabwe!